Defining Moments at Old South Meeting House

 The Fifth of March Anniversary Orations

 A town meeting resolved to mark the anniversary of “The Boston Massacre” with a public speech “to commemorate the barbarous murder of five of our Fellow Citizens on that fatal Day, and to impress upon our minds the ruinous tendency of standing Armies in Free Cities.”

 Each year from 1772 to 1775, these massive gatherings of men, women and children were held at Old South Meeting House to commemorate the anniversary of the Boston Massacre, with rousing speeches by patriots John Hancock, Benjamin Church and Dr. Joseph Warren.
 Each year, the speaker and the people repeated the lines, “to impress upon our minds, the ruinous tendency of standing Armies,” a remembrance that kept outrage over the Boston Massacre alive.

 The Tea Tax Debates of 1773

-On Sunday, November 28, 1773, the Dartmouth was the first of the Tea Party ships to arrive at Griffin’s Wharf in Boston.
+On Sunday, November 28, 1773, the Dartmouth was the first of the Tea Party ships to arrive in Boston Harbor.
+She later docked at Griffin’s Wharf on Tuesday, November 30.
 The tax on the tea had to be paid within twenty days, an absolute deadline of December 17.